carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ## Getting Genomic Data from the NCBI

-In the [previous episode](https://paumayell.github.io/pangenomics/01-introduction/index.html), we downloaded the working directory for this workshop that already contains the genomes of strains **18RS21** and **H36B** within our pan_workshop/data directory.
+In the [previous episode](https://paumayell.github.io/pangenomics/01-introduction/index.html), we downloaded the working directory for this workshop that already contains the genomes of strains `18RS21` and `H36B` within our `pan_workshop/data` directory.
 However, the remaining six GBS strains will be downloaded in this episode.
 We will obtain these genomic sequences from the National Center for Biotechnology Information (NCBI) database, the primary source of publicly available genomes.
-To automate the downloading process, we are going to utilize the specialized `ncbi-genome-download` [package](https://github.com/kblin/ncbi-genome-download), which includes convenient shell commands that allows users to download genomes directly from the NCBI.
+To automate the downloading process, we are going to utilize the specialized `ncbi-genome-download` [program](https://github.com/kblin/ncbi-genome-download), which includes convenient shell commands that allow users to download genomes directly from the NCBI.
 This package offers great flexibility by enabling users to specify their desired queries.
 It simplifies the process of retrieving the data and ensures that is conveniently saved into the working directory.

-The `ncbi-genome-download` package can be installed with conda.
-In our case, we have already installed it into the environment under the same name of the package *ncbi-genome-download*.
-Thus, in order to use the package, we just have to activate the *ncbi-genome-download* conda environment.
+The `ncbi-genome-download` package can be installed with Conda (the package and environment manager we will be using).
+In our case, we have already installed it into the environment under the same name.
+To use the package, we just have to activate the *ncbi-genome-download* conda environment.

 > ## Know more
 > If you want to know more about what is *conda* and its *environments* visit this [link](https://docs.conda.io/en/latest/).
 {: .callout}

 Let's activate the *ncbi-genome-download* conda environment to begin.
 ~~~